 Researchers believe the fatty acids help keep a body’s blood vessels strong, capable and flexible.
 This allows for better blood flow and improved circulation of oxygen 15.

-Cod liver oil and omega-3s have anti-inflammatory abilities.
+Both supplements have anti-inflammatory abilities.
 For this reason, taking fish oil supplements has been known to help prevent inflammation-related diseases like arthritis, diabetes and even some cancers 16.

-Eye Health and Improved Vision
+Eye Health Benefits and Improved Vision

 Side Effects of Cod Liver Oil or Omega-3